The RNC can show the search results in several formats. All corpora support two types: Concordance and KWIC; other formats are optional.

 See Search results analysis to learn how to find more information on the query results.

-For several corpora, an additional mode is available in which the distribution of the search results by year (instances per million, ipm) is shown.
-You can either use the default diagram or specify a time period.
+For several corpora, an additional mode is available in which the distribution of the search results by date (instances per million, ipm) is shown.
+In the Regional Media corpus graphs are now plotted using days, months or years as units of measurement, in other corpora - only years.
+You can either use the default graph or specify a time period or smoothing.

 In the Statistics mode you are shown the distribution of the texts that were found according to the values of several meta attributes (e.g. Authors, Text types, Genres).